bortox/bortox.github.io/content/article/jekyll-blog-webp-avif-images.en.md

 ---
-title : Convert jekyll blog images to avif and webp description : How to convert the images of a jekyll blog to avif and webp formats
+title : Convert jekyll blog images to avif and webp with jekyll picture tag description : How to convert the images of a jekyll blog to avif and webp formats using jekyll picture tag
 date: 2022-07-20 00:24:00Z
-lastmod: 2022-07-20 11:24:00Z
+lastmod: 2022-08-18 11:24:00Z
 tags:
 - optimization
 - image
 - avif
 - webp
+- jp2
 categories: ['tutorial', 'github']
 ---